zack-shoylev/devsite/source/_posts/2013-11-20-rackspace-cloud-intelligence-insights-in-monitoring.markdown

 {% img center /images/anomalies.png Anomalies in metrics %}

-We started with a variation on Bollinger Bands<sup><a href="#ftnt7" name="ftnt_ref7">[7]</a></sup> because they’re simple and provide relative definitions of high and low values per time series.
+We started with a variation on Bollinger Bands<sup>[7]</sup> because they’re simple and provide relative definitions of high and low values per time series.
 Traditionally, Bollinger Bands use the same number of points to calculate the moving average and the moving standard deviation.
 We’ve found that using a larger span of time for the standard deviation than the moving averages works better.
 Using a smaller window for the moving average results in a closer fit for the more recent values, which allows the algorithm to be more robust to trends.

 By using a larger window for the standard deviation, we capture the normal amount of variation on each metric without it dropping to the minimum standard deviation during short periods of constant values.
 This is a useful statistical approach because users' systems and applications frequently maintain steady states with intermittent periods of activity.
 We also apply some additional analysis to the output of Bollinger Bands to filter out periodic behavior or otherwise normal behavior.

 Pattern Recognition
 -------------------

 Our pattern recognition algorithm finds similar behaviors across different server instances in your environment.
-We start by smoothing the time series by mapping to a set of discrete states via first order differencing<sup><a href="#ftnt8" name="ftnt_ref8">[8]</a></sup>.
+We start by smoothing the time series by mapping to a set of discrete states via first order differencing<sup>[8]</sup>.
 This way we get the movements between the points in the time series, which captures change in the metrics regardless of raw magnitude.

 {% img center /images/pattern.png 400 800 A pattern between two metrics %}

-We determine a causal model for the observations made of your server over time using a belief network<sup><a href="#ftnt9" name="ftnt_ref9">[9]</a></sup> that maps the observations to finite state sequences.
+We determine a causal model for the observations made of your server over time using a belief network<sup>[9]</sup> that maps the observations to finite state sequences.
 We then apply a vector similarity approach to a time series of these states to determine which sequences are most similar to one another.

 Vector similarity takes two vectors as input and outputs a score based on how similar the vectors are.
 The flexibility in using a similarity approach is we can define what the similarity actually means by changing our similarity function.
 You can define a distance function F with input vectors x and y, and it might look something like: